Lokgic/diss-repo/src/keynes-chapter.md

 ## The Problematic Implication of the Strict Definition

-Carnap's argument is that Keynes's new definition has essentially counted anything not implied by background knowledge as being relevant, because the problem is that any proposition that is not implied by $K$ will always have implied components that are relevant to $H$, however weakly.[@carnapprob, p.420] The argument is roughly that, for any $H$ on background knowledge $K$, if $J$ is not implied by $H \wedge K$ and $R$ is relevant evidence to $H$, $J$ can always be shown to be relevant by drawing trivial inferences that that involves $R$, such as $J \vee \neg R$.
+Carnap's argument is that Keynes's strict definition has essentially counted anything not implied by background knowledge as being relevant, because the problem is that any proposition that is not implied by $K$ will always have implied components that are relevant to $H$, however weakly.[@carnapprob, p.420] The argument is roughly that, for any $H$ on background knowledge $K$, if $J$ is not implied by $(H \wedge K)$ and $R$ is relevant evidence to $H$, $J$ can always be shown to be relevant by drawing trivial inferences that that involves $R$, such as $(J \vee \neg R)$.

 For a formal argument, first consider these two assumptions about relevance.

-R1.
+> R1.
 If $E$ is relevant, then $\neg E$ is also relevant.

-R2.
+> R2.
 If a hypothesis is not implied by our background knowledge, then there is some proposition such that it is relevant to the hypothesis.

 I will not argue for these assumptions, but note that they are explicitly accepted by Keynes, so we do not have to find them plausible; we just have to accept them for the sake of this particular argument.
 In addition, Carnap has also proven that Keynes' definition of irrelevance is equivalent to the following:

-Carnap's Definition of Irrelevance: $E$ is irrelevant to $H$ on $K$ if and only if
+> \textbf{Carnap's Definition of Irrelevance}: $E$ is irrelevant to $H$ on $K$ if and only if

-1.  $P(H|K) = P(H|K\wedge E)$ _or_,
+>1.  $P(H|K) = P(H|K\wedge E)$ _or_,
-2.  $E\wedge K$ is a contradiction.
+>2.  $E\wedge K$ is a contradiction.

 This alternative definition will be useful in the proof.
 Carnap's proof is roughly as follows.^[@carnapprob p.420.
 My presentation also partly follows @garden] Suppose both evidence $J$ and hypothesis $H$ are contingent on background knowledge $K$.
 Also suppose a different piece of evidence $R$ that is relevant to $H$ on $K$ - $R$ must exist because of assumption R2 above.
 For an argument by _reductio ad absurdum_, suppose $J$ is irrelevant to $H$.
 Now let $E$ be $(R \wedge \neg J)$. $E$ is either relevant or irrelevant to $H$, and from this we can make an argument by cases.

 Suppose $E$ is relevant: this means that $E$ is relevant to $H$ by virtue of Keynes' stricter definition; because, $E$ contains $R$, which is relevant to $H$ on $K$.
 By assumption R1, since $E$ is relevant to $H$, $\neg E$ is also relevant to $H$.
 But this means $J$ is relevant to $H$ as well: $\neg E$ is equivalent to $(\neg R \vee J)$, which is inferable from $J$.
 Since an implication of $J$ is relevant to $H$ given $K$, this means $J$ must be relevant to $H$.

 Now suppose $E$ is irrelevant.
 Since $R$ is relevant to $H$ on $K$, the only way for $E$ to be irrelevant is for $(\neg J \wedge K \wedge R)$ to be a contradiction (by Carnap's alternative definition), so $\neg(\neg J \wedge K \wedge R)$ has to be true.
 That is logically equivalent to $(\neg J \wedge K) \to \neg R$.
 Now, by assumption R1, $\neg R$ is relevant, because $R$ is relevant.
 The above formula means that from $\neg J$ plus $K$, we can infer $\neg R$, so this means $\neg J$ is relevant, which entails $J$ is relevant.

-So, we see that both possibilities implies that $J$ is relevant.
+So, we see that both each case implies that $J$ is relevant.
 By _reductio_, then, $J$ is relevant.
 Thus, if $J$ is not inferable from $K$, then $J$ is relevant to $H$.

 In addition, if $J$ is relevant to $H$ on $K$, then $J$ is not inferable from $K$, since one of the conditions of the strict definition of relevance is that relevant evidence cannot be a proposition that is a logical consequence of our background knowledge.
 So, this means that $J$ is relevant to $H$ on $K$ if and only if $J$ is not inferable from $K$.

-In other words, any proposition not implied by our background knowledge is by definition relevant, so Carnap's result shows that the new definition is unhelpful: his suggestion is that we should simply stick with the simpler definition.
+In other words, any proposition not implied by our background knowledge is by the strict definition relevant, so Carnap's result shows that this definition is unhelpful: his suggestion is that we should simply stick with the simpler definition.
 Modern Bayesian have followed Carnap in accepting Keynes' basic definition of relevance as a minimal requirement for any confirmation measure.
 The conclusion to be drawn, I think, is that evidential weight clearly has something to do with how much evidence we have, but it cannot be the heart of the matter.